 Both principal as well as interest of home loans attract tax benefits.
 With effect from 1st April 2005 (i.e. assessment year 2005-07) under section 80C of the Income Tax Act 1961:

 As per Sec 24(b) of the Act, a deduction up to Rs.
 150,000 towards the total interest payable on the home loan towards purchase / construction of house property can be claimed while computing the income from house property.
 (The deduction stands reduced to Rs.
-30,000 in case of loans taken prior to March 1, 1999).
+30,000 in case of loans taken before March 1, 1999).
 The interest payable for the pre-acquisition or pre-construction period would be deductible in five equal annual installments commencing from the year in which the house has been acquired or constructed.

 Please remember that in case of self occupied property, this deduction is allowed only for one such self – occupied property.
 The interest towards home loan taken for purchase, construction, repairs, renewal or reconstruction of house property is eligible for deduction under section 24(b).